 In 2016, his last year of undergraduate studies, Martin wrote a follow-up in the form of his senior thesis, titled “South African Law and Social Engineering”.
 In this paper, Martin compared the political doctrines of pre-1994 Separate Development (‘Apartheid’) and post-1994 Transformationism, which is ostensibly a departure from Apartheid thinking, but in fact a continuation thereof.
 The Free Market Foundation, Martin’s former employer, warned against permeating South Africa’s 1996 Constitution with provisions providing for social manipulation:

 The second part of Martin’s Master of Laws (LL.M.) dissertation, “In Favorem Libertatis: The Prospect of Liberty in the Transformation(isation) of South African Law”, dissects Transformationism and compares and contrasts it with Libertarian Legal Theory.
-Martin hopes to continue his inquiries into Transformationism in a doctoral study at the University of Pretoria.
+As of 2021, Martin has continued his inquiries into Transformationism in a doctoral study at the University of Pretoria.